slowernews/wisdom-tldr/README.md

 > *'Whatever space and time mean, place and occasion mean more.' -- Aldo van Eyck*

-????

-> *'The directions to get you anywhere include a few turns.
-You need to switch strategies a few times to get where you want to go. (defenition of insanity ).'*
+> *'The directions to get you anywhere include a few turns.<br>
-> *'say yes to everything; open - growth / double-down and focus; give - value
-> *'The destination is not the end of the road; its just a stop along the way.
-An intersection to take you to your next destination.'*
-> *'If you want to try something new, you might be in the YES or no stage in part of your life, but it is time for the yes to everything strategy in another part of your life.'*
+Sometimes, you need to say YES to everything and be open to growth; <br>
+Other times, you need to say NO to everything and focus. <br>
-> *'For me it's sometimes scary to make those direction choices, but that's how I know I'm on to something.
-Fear is a great road sign.'*
+It's scary to make those direction choices, but that's how I know I'm on to something.
+Fear is a great road sign.' -- Derek Sivers (adapted)*